Hale railway station: Facilities

 The station has a ticket office on platform 1, which is open on weekday mornings.
 A ticket vending machine is in place for purchase of tickets outside of these hours and for the collection of pre-paid tickets.
 Digital station information boards are in operation on both platforms, along with station announcements.
 Car parking is available on either side of the level crossing.

-A veterinary surgery now occupies most of the station building on platform 1, while there is a health clinic in the platform 2 building.
-The signal box is no longer in use.
+A veterinary surgery now occupies most of the station building on platform 1, while a physiotherapist practice uses the platform 2 building.
+The west platform building and signal box are Grade II listed; the latter is no longer in use.